zichen04/CPTS483-final-project/README.md

 A lot of this comes down to physical limitations. arcuo markers need all 4 corners visible for opencv to be able to detect them.
 Which means there are cases where opencv will not be able to detect a marker, and the simulated robot arm position would be left at where the last detected position was. \
 <img width="472" height="444" alt="image" src="https://github.com/user-attachments/assets/b07243a9-a41a-4bd8-af16-c673885c8f0e" />
 <img width="543" height="340" alt="image" src="https://github.com/user-attachments/assets/49bf2e1e-51bf-4f57-8deb-1d99fc211042" />
+A case where this happens is when you are rotating your arm, in which only parts of markers are visible, which causes a failure to detect. \

+Another limitation of the markers was the size.
+We tested various sizes of markers, and determined that 4cm was the smallest we could make the markers while being able to consitantly track them, at least with the computer webcam I was using.
+Another issue regarding the webcam was that autofocus would sometimes interfere with detection of the markers.
+There was also the problem of light, the markers need relatively consistant light, so glare and the printouts reflecting some light was an issue at times.